EmilJohn24/Dagas/README.md

 ```bash
 git clone https://github.com/EmilJohn24/Dagas.git
 ```
-If you want a more secure connection to the repo, you can set up SSH but I will be discussing this here.
+If you want a more secure connection to the repo, you can set up SSH but I will not be discussing this here.

 ### Experimenting (with branches)
 If you want to make significant changes, but are unsure whether it will work out, I would probably recommend you work on a separate branch in your local repository before pushing them here and for that, I will go over this first.